samereberlin/LibroJS/README.md

 # WebApp
-This is a lightweight (simple and efficient) WEB application framework (library for HTML5 projects), which allow us to fit multiple pages into a single HTML file (following the "Single-page application" concept).
+WebApp is a lightweight (simple and efficient) WEB application framework (library for HTML5 projects), which allow us to fit multiple pages into a single HTML file (following the "Single-page application" concept).

-## Minimum code required:
+#### Minimum code required:

 The following tiny HTML crumb is the minimum code required to use WebApp framework.
-As you can easily guess, it creates an application containing two simple pages (`firstPage` and `secondPage`), accessible through the URLs `../myApp.html#firstPage` and `../myApp.html#secondPage` (<a href="https://cdn.rawgit.com/samereberlin/WebApp/master/www/index_minimum.html#firstPage" target="_blank">live preview</a>).
+As you can easily guess, it creates an application containing two simple pages (_firstPage_ and _secondPage_), accessible through the URLs _../myApp.html#firstPage_ and _../myApp.html#secondPage_ (<a href="https://cdn.rawgit.com/samereberlin/WebApp/master/www/index_minimum.html#firstPage" target="_blank">live preview</a>).

 ```html
 <body>